Dorset Joint Railway

 It is clear that by early SR days the S&DJR were using 'miniature semaphore' ground signals of the Westinghouse pattern.
 While some of these had red arms (as illustrated here - click picture for larger image), there were also a few examples with yellow arms (PRSS Plate 87) installed specifically in locations where 'yellow ground signals' were required.
 The earliest known use of a yellow arm version on the S&DJR was at Masbury in 1928 in conjunction with a new siding.
 There were at least two, possibly three, with red arms at West Pennard in BR days, with circumstantial evidence that at least one (possibly two) of those was installed in 1929 as part of the same layout alterations which also saw the provision of two yellow arms.
 At least one 'miniature semaphore' with a red arm survived at Evercreech Junction until the line closed in 1966, an example that was 'elevated' a couple of feet above ground level on a short post.

-In addition to the 'point indicators' described above, the S&DJR also had a few examples of other types of 'indicators' that were fixed at the side of the track.
+In addition to the 'point indicators' described in the section on ground signals above, the S&DJR also had a few examples of other types of 'indicators' that were fixed at the side of the track.
 Some of these were more akin to fixed notices rather than workable signals, but as most were related in some way to train movements it would seem appropriate to include a few notes about them on this page.

 Limit of Shunt Indicator.
-In 1933 'Limit of Shunt' (LOS) indicators were provided at Corfe Mullen Junction (SI 338) and the former Templecombe No 3 Junction (SI 328).
-Limited photographic evidence would suggest that essentially they were identical in form to the Trap Points indicator shown above, with an opaque screen illuminated from behind, except that the wording read 'LIMIT OF SHUNT' in red letters (according to the relevant SIs) placed on three lines.
-The purpose of an LOS was to mark the limit of 'wrong direction' shunting movements, acting in effect as a permanent 'stop' signal.
+In 1933 'Limit of Shunt' (LOS) indicators were provided at Corfe Mullen Junction (Signal Instruction 338) and the former Templecombe No 3 Junction (Signal Instruction 328).
+Limited photographic evidence would suggest that essentially they were identical in form to the Trap Points indicator shown above, with an opaque screen illuminated from behind, except that the wording read 'LIMIT OF SHUNT' in red letters (according to the relevant Signal Instructions) placed on three lines.
+The purpose of a LOS was to mark the limit of 'wrong direction' shunting movements, acting in effect as a permanent 'stop' signal.
 No other S&DJR examples are known to have been provided.

 ...an audible signal!
 There were occasions when a signalman might need to send instructions about train movements to a shunter at a busy, noisy yard.
 In the days before the widespread provision of track-side telephones, one method of communication was the provision of a mechanical gong.
 This would be mounted on a post at a convenient location near the track and operated by wire from a lever in the signal-box.
 Each stroke of the lever would cause a striker to hit the gong once, so a code of 'beats' would be used to convey different messages.
 There was one known gong on the S&DJR at Templecombe No 2 Junction and the image shows a rear view of it in BR days.